Configure OAuth authentication for your Sigma organization

 - Go to Administration > Authentication.

-- In the Authentication Method and Options section, locate the Authentication Method setting and click Edit.
+- For organizations without multiple IdPs enabled: In Authentication Method and Options, locate the Authentication Method setting and select Edit.

 - In the Metadata URI field, enter the OAuth metadata URI.